-We have not adopted a target regarding women on our Board.
+In March 2022, we formally set a target for the Company to maintain representation by women on the Board of at least 30%.
+As of the date of this Circular, women represent 38% of our Board.
 The N&G Committee, and the Board as a whole, consider the contribution of current Board members and assess the skills and experience necessary for the Board to function effectively and efficiently and will recommend candidates they feel best meet those needs.
 The N&G Committee will, in addition to considering functional expertise and the skills, knowledge and experience necessary to run our business, also consider diversity when making nominations and recommendations, gender diversity will be accorded particular attention when considering Board and senior management appointments with a view to increasing the representation of women.
-With the adoption of the Board Diversity Policy and the explicit recognition of the benefits of diversity, including gender diversity, we believe that the goal of having talented, knowledgeable persons with diverse experiences, backgrounds and perspectives guiding the Company is achievable without setting formal targets.